-- 19. Where there are insufficient places in a class for siblings of multiple birth (twins or triplets applying where there is only 1 place, for example) places will be offered to both/all of those siblings. - 20.
+Where there are insufficient places in a class for siblings of multiple birth (twins or triplets applying where there is only 1 place, for example) one place will be offered and child chosen on a lottery basis.

 Prospective parents who would like to discuss the over-subscription criteria, either because they do not understand them, or to find out (based on experience in previous years) whether they have a realistic likelihood of being offered a place at this school are welcome to contact the Headteacher.